jglim/gunbound-server/README.md

     - It appears similar to Serv2, but starts with 4 (?) new unknown bytes
     - I somehow end up with Armor even though the client's debug log indicates that the tank data is correctly read.
 Fuzzing the entire packet does not change the tank I receive.
     - Something is probably broken somewhere in the game start because the client bugs up when returning to the lobby after a game.
-- Fix Dragon/Knight "random"
+- ~~Fix Dragon/Knight "random"~~
-    - According to the disassembly, there is a small chance that the server will give the user tank 14 (dragon) or tank 15 (knight) as a random tank.
+    - ~~According to the disassembly, there is a small chance that the server will give the user tank 14 (dragon) or tank 15 (knight) as a random tank.~~
-    - However when this occurs, the client shows an invisible tank in the lobby, and defaults to Armor in game.
+    - ~~However when this occurs, the client shows an invisible tank in the lobby, and defaults to Armor in game.~~
-    - The dragon/knight assets are present in the client
+    - ~~The dragon/knight assets are present in the client~~
-    - How can the intended behavior be restored?
+    - ~~How can the intended behavior be restored?~~
-    - Use the command `/tankset 14` or `/tankset 15` after joining a room to reproduce this bug
+    - ~~Use the command `/tankset 14` or `/tankset 15` after joining a room to reproduce this bug~~
+    - Dragon / Knight are 17 / 18 respectively.
+The old Serv2 incorrectly issues 14 / 15.
+Thanks phnx
-- Set start position
+- ~~Set start position~~
-    - When a game starts, players are randomly assigned in-game positions
+    - ~~When a game starts, players are randomly assigned in-game positions~~
-    - The data should be read off `*_stage_pos.txt` and slots are picked based on the map
+    - ~~The data should be read off `*_stage_pos.txt` and slots are picked based on the map~~
-    - If the player count is below a certain (?) threshold, "Small mode" is enabled and players spawn closer to each other.
+    - ~~If the player count is below a certain (?) threshold, "Small mode" is enabled and players spawn closer to each other.~~
-    - There seems to be 4 bytes that decide this, but they don't match up with values from the text files above.
-How are the values correlated?
+    - ~~There seems to be 4 bytes that decide this, but they don't match up with values from the text files above.
+How are the values correlated?~~
+    - The data in `*_stage_pos.txt` indicate only minimum and maximum x values for each spawn point.
+Thanks phnx
 - Fix GIS login
     - The GIS client accepts the login response `0x1012` without issue, but never requests to join the channel.
     - A hacky solution I used is to send the *response* for channel join even though it was not requested, as that changes the gamemode to 3 (channel/directory).
 Everything else seems to work fine from there.